chaosparrot/talon_hud/README.md

 These are ideas that I want to implement in no specific order and with no specific timeline in mind.

 X An overlay widget that shows off different interesting regions of the screen
-- Add recover state option for walkthrough to make it more robust
 - An image panel with a header and a close icon which displays image content
 - Splitting out or merging topics from widgets into separate widgets
 - Better default image, dimension and font scaling based on physical dimensions of the screen